maybebyte/anthesis/firefox-keyword-search.md

 site in a couple of keystrokes.
 Note that because there's no query to make, you only type in the keyword itself.

----
+[^1]:

-1. Pretty much anything based on Firefox can add keywords to bookmarks as well.
-This includes Tor Browser. [↩ (go back)](#fnref1)
+    Pretty much anything based on Firefox can add keywords to bookmarks as well.
+This includes Tor Browser.